Krisha McCoy, MS

 As you prepare for the birth of your baby:

-There are two ways your doctor can monitor your baby externally:
+There are 2 ways your doctor can monitor your baby externally:

 Internal fetal monitoring is only used during labor.
 It can only be done after your water has broken and your cervix has started to dilate.
 Your doctor inserts a small electrode through your vagina and attaches it to the baby's scalp.
 The electrical signals from your baby's heartbeat are picked up by the electrode and displayed on a screen.
 This type of monitoring is more accurate than external monitoring.
 The electrode will not injure your baby.
 However, the use of internal fetal monitoring should be avoided in certain maternal and fetal conditions.

 Fetal monitoring may be done at set times throughout your labor and delivery or throughout active labor.